fakela/merkle-proof-tutorial/README.md

 ];
 ```

-- For security and privacy, we hash the email addresses:
+- For security and privacy, hash the email addresses:

 ```javascript
 const hashedAddresses = emailAddresses.map(email => Buffer.from(sha256(email), 'hex'));
 ```

-- Next, we use the hashed email addresses to create the Merkle Tree:
+- Next, use the hashed email addresses to create the Merkle Tree:

 ```javascript
 // Create a Merkle Tree from the list of email addresses const merkleTree = new MerkleTree(hashedAddresses, sha256Buffer);
 ```

-- Next, we verify if an email address is in our whitelist:
+- Now, you can verify if an email address is on your whitelist.
+For example, let's check if `ama@example.com` is on the whitelist:

 ```javascript
 const targetEmail = 'ama@example.com';
 const hashedTargetEmail = Buffer.from(sha256(targetEmail), 'hex');
 ```

-- Check if the hashed email exists in our list, generate a Merkle Proof if it does, and then verify its authenticity:
+- Check if the hashed email exists in your list, generate a Merkle Proof if it does, and then verify its authenticity:

 ```javascript